The effective charm mass from the excited charmonium leptonic decays: Quarkonia and Their Leptonic Decays in the BSE Formalism

+i)The spin structure of the quark-gluon vertex is limited to the $\gamma^{\mu}$ and the higher irreducibile kernels, with more complicated momentum structure, are not taken into account.

+ii) The running coupling is taken in a separable form, $\alpha((k+p)^2)\rightarrow \alpha(k^2+p^2)$, which allows integration of the analytical angular part of the kernel in the same manner as for the constant coupling approximation \cite{sauli2025}.

+iii) The higher excited states that decay into $DD$ pairs are known to be highly affected by open flavor channels.
+In this case, coupling with other channels have been ignored and we calculate their masses and leptonic decays using an idealized approximation.

-Another crucial assumption is that the observed charmonia are normal bound state, not the ghosts.
-The solutions must satisfy canonical normalization condition (see for instance \cite{IKR1999}) and we exclude parameter space giving ghost solution from our consideration.
+Another crucial assumption is that the observed charmonia are normal bound states and not the ghosts.
+The solutions must satisfy the canonical normalization condition (see for instance \cite{IKR1999}) and we exclude parameter space that yield ghost solutions from our consideration.

+Lastly, we should mention that we do not use any additional phenomenological interactions.
+In other words, we avoid using a covariant version of the confining potential.
+While introducing it is straightforward, and the author has used it earlier \cite{saulieta,saulipsy}, its presence does not seem to be necessary for determining the spectrum of excited states and their leptonic decay constants.
+Of course, having more parameters in a game makes it easier to fit the theory to experiment.
+However, we do not use it because its presence would compete with the similar effect of the running quark mass, complicating the analysis.